3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Introduction

-Utilizing the above pipeline, we introduce \textbf{3DXTalker}, an integrated flow-matching framework that operates in the disentangled FLAME parameter space to generate expressive 3D talking-head motion sequences conditioned on a reference image and driving audio.
+Utilizing the above dataset, we further introduce \textbf{3DXTalker}, an integrated flow-matching framework that operates in the disentangled parameter space to generate expressive 3D talking-head motion sequences conditioned on a reference image and driving audio.
 Beyond conventional audio embeddings for lip sync, we incorporate frame-wise amplitude features for coherent mouth aperture and frame-wise emotion features for nuanced expression modulation.
-This forms \textbf{audio-rich representations} that more faithfully reflect the dynamics of speech.
+This forms audio-rich representations that more faithfully reflect the dynamics of speech.
 The image-derived identity latent and audio-derived motion cues are jointly modeled via a multi-branch transformer, which produces identity-consistent, emotionally aligned talking-head motion.
-To further enhance \textbf{dynamic controllability}, we enable scalable adjustment of global expression intensity, and optionally incorporate LLM-driven head-pose modulation.
-Collectively, these designs make 3DXTalker simultaneously achieve identity consistency, lip-sync accuracy, emotional expressions, and diverse spatial dynamics in a single paradigm.

-The main contributions are summarized as follows: \begin{itemize}[leftmargin=*, noitemsep, nolistsep] \item[$\bullet$] We construct a scalable 2D-to-3D data-curated identity modeling with disentangled representation, mitigating both the limited dataset and identity diversity problems.

-\item[$\bullet$] We introduce frame-wise amplitude and emotion cues beyond standard speech embeddings, to further improve lip synchronization and emotional expressions. \item[$\bullet$] We integrate these advances into \textbf{3DXTalker}, a comprehensive system that jointly achieves holistic expressivity in 3D talking avatars, while supporting controllable head-pose generation and emotion diversity.
+To further enhance semantic controllability, we leverage the disentangled flow-matching framework to adopt a decoupled plug-in paradigm, which is instantiated with two representative examples, emotion control and head-pose control at inference time, to demonstrate its extensibility while preserving learned facial dynamics.
+With these advances, 3DXTalker provides a unified paradigm for expressive 3D talking avatars, simultaneously addressing identity consistency, lip-sync accuracy, rich emotion, and flexible pose dynamics.